jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

    :end-before: [end-state-example]

 States and StatElements subclass the built-in dictionary and the well-known NumPy arrays respectively.
-This means that interacting with these objects should prove relatively familiar.
+This means that interacting with these objects should prove relatively familiar to most Python users.
 To find out more about this and for extra details, go to :doc:`Space<space>`, :doc:`StateElement<stateelement>` and :doc:`State<state>`.

 Tasks